Close

 • Array Attribute - an attribute type that has per-point multiple float or float2 etc

-• Scalar Attribute vs Vector Attribute
+• Scalar Attribute vs Vector Attribute - single-component, multi-component.

 Common Attributesedit